sig-net/multichain-abstract-account/README.md

 - Since this is an account system within NEAR, interactions with contracts that rely on `predecessor_id` will be less intuitive, as the `predecessor_id` will always be the RootDerivationContract ID rather than the actual AccountId.
   - This can be addressed by controlling a NEAR account through the ChainSig contract, though this adds some latency due to the extra contract call
     - The cost implications are relative - deploying one AA Smart Contract per account costs 1N/100kB (compared to 2N for a basic stateless contract like the [WebAuthn Contract](https://testnet.nearblocks.io/address/felipe-webauthn.testnet)).
 A user would need to make approximately 4000 ChainSig calls before the costs equalize.
+    - To avoid the latency and extra costs, users can grant dApps a FunctionCall access key to the Near controlled account
 - The contract APIs differ from those used with native NEAR accounts, requiring adaptation